jspann21/z3950_search_for_marc/README.md

 - Errors like missing server keys, invalid MARC data, or connection issues are logged in the application's **log window**.
 - You can track **search progress** and see details about the queries being run against Z39.50 servers.

+#### Location Filtering

+The **Location Filtering** feature allows users to filter the Z39.50 servers based on their geographic location, enhancing search relevance and performance.

+1. **Location Selection**:
+   - **USA**: Includes servers based in the United States.
+   - **Worldwide**: Includes servers from around the globe.
+   - Users can select one or both options to include the desired set of servers in their search.

+2. **Impact on Server Selection**:
+   - When a search is initiated, the application filters the servers listed in `servers.json` based on the selected locations.
+   - Only servers that match the selected locations are queried, reducing unnecessary network requests and focusing the search on relevant servers.

+3. **Default Settings**:
+   - Both **USA** and **Worldwide** filters are checked by default, allowing searches across all available servers.
+   - Users can uncheck either option to limit the search scope as needed.

+4. **Configuration Dependence**:
+   - Each server entry in `servers.json` must include a `"location"` field specifying its geographic category (`"USA"` or `"Worldwide"`).
+   - Proper configuration ensures that the filtering works correctly during searches.

 ### Configuration: `servers.json`